Murder of Mike Williams: Background

-Jerry Michael Williams was known as Michael or Mike.
+Jerry Michael Williams was born on October 16, 1969, and was known as Michael or Mike.
 He grew up in Bradfordville (north of Tallahassee), the son of a Greyhound bus driver and a day care provider who raised him and his older brother Nick in a double-wide trailer.
 Instead of building a house, the parents saved their money so both boys, who helped by working nights at supermarkets, could attend North Florida Christian High School.
 There Mike excelled, serving as student council president, playing football and being active in the Key Club.
 At the age of 15, he began duck hunting as a hobby, and also came to know fellow student Denise Merrell.

 After North Florida Christian, he attended Florida State University, where he majored in political science and urban planning.
 Before graduation, he was hired by Ketcham Appraisal Group as a property appraiser.
 He distinguished himself as "the hardest-working man I ever saw", according to the company's owner.
 After he married Merrell in 1994, he would often go home for dinner and return to work after she (and later, his daughter as well) went to bed, and he sometimes went into work after going duck hunting in the morning.
 According to his mother, Mike was making an annual salary of at the time of his disappearance.
 He and Denise had bought a home in a small upscale subdivision on the east side of the city.